atanasgiliev/atanasgiliev.github.io/content/about.md

 Some of my favorite stuff: The Harry Potter Series, *King Lear*, High Church Anglicanism, Pokémon, *Arcadia*, Matcha-based drinks, *Keeping up Appearances*, and many many more.

+Last, a few notes on my first name, Atanas (Атанас).
+It comes from the Greek Athanasios (Αθανάσιος) meaning immortal.
+It is a not too common, not too rare Bulgarian name.
+The stress is on the last syllable and all the vowels are short.
+Many of my American friends have some trouble pronouncing it, so I'm writing this hoping they don't worry about it.
+I love all the different pronunciations people come up with and am more annoyed about insisting people pronounce it the Bulgarian way than making a fun face for a moment after I hear a new variation.
+That being the case I occasionally use Nas when I want to make sure people can pronounce it and they insist on respecting the original pronunciation.
+I may try legally switch the transliteration of my name into the Latin alphabet to include an 'h' (Athanas) both to respect the Greek origin and to make it a bit more relatable to non-Bulgarians.
+If I do, I may start going by Athan (another Greek variation) which I like to pronounce with an "ei" diphthong at the start in English.

 This blog is going to be about the many stuff I like and the many stuff I don't.
 It will probably contain mostly short random thought pieces but I will also